mikeryan/crackle/FAQ.md

 Crackle employs several strategies for cracking the LE Legacy Pairing key exchange, and they all rely on a certain number of packets being present in the PCAP or PcapNG file.
+Two major challenges make satisfying this requirement difficult.

+First, Ubertooth does not capture 100% of packets.
+Ubertooth will not capture 100% of connections due to the nature of BLE, and even when it does capture a connection, it will not capture 100% of the packets sent over the air.

-First, Crackle must observe the key exchange when it occurs.
+Second, Crackle must observe the key exchange when it occurs.
 If two devices have previously paired and are re-establishing a connection, they will reuse a previously exchanged LTK to secure that connection and will not perform a key exchange.
 Crackle cannot be used in this scenario